uliege-performance/sorbetto/doc/src/install.rst

     cd sorbetto
     pip install .

 Where to start
 --------------

-After installing Sorbetto, we suggest that you go try our :ref:`Demos` to get the hang of the core concepts of our library thanks to interactive guides.
+After installing Sorbetto, we suggest that you head over to our :ref:`Getting started` guide to get the hang of the core concepts of the library.

-You can also check out our :ref:`Examples` to see what can be achieved with Sorbetto.
+You can also check out our :ref:`Examples` to see what can be achieved with Sorbetto, or try out our interactive :ref:`Demos`.